5 Best Team Communication Apps To Stay Connected

 Your team talks a lot about their work schedule, because that’s what impacts their life the most.
 So, it makes sense to pair scheduling with communication.

-When I Work is ideal for small to enterprise businesses, with features and options that can be added to fit what you need, no matter how large your team and no matter how many locations.
+Our tool is ideal for small to enterprise businesses, with features and options that can be added to fit what you need, no matter how large your team and no matter how many locations.

 Features: When I Work is a scheduling app, so it comes with features that are geared towards making employee scheduling easy and automated.
 Everything from scheduling templates, flexible self scheduling, on-demand pay, and time clocks are part of it.
 From a team messaging perspective, there’s easy messaging between employees and managers.
 Managers can communicate with the entire team with a single message, or create group chats so people aren’t looped in on conversations they don’t need to be a part of.
 Instant notifications make sure everyone on your team sees communication in a timely manner.